shorebirdtech/handbook/onboarding.md

   communicate in our private channels that's also fine.
 Similarly, unwanted attention and spam on Discord are violations of our policies, please do not hesitate to ask in private channels for assistance removing Discord visitors.
+* Current patterns have involved a most-days sync over VC and brief end-of-day updates in #standup.
+I expect these to evolve over time as we grow.
-* You have an email address, but don't expect to use it a ton.
-We're too small to need to email each other much.
+* You have an email address, but so far haven't needed them much.  #dev-chatter is where the constant back-and-forth is currently happening.
 * You have a calendar, but also don't plan to use it a ton.
 Eric has meetings with the outside world, but the rest of the company shouldn't need to meet much yet.
+Eric's calendar is public to the company should you ever need it.

 ## Forms
 * There are a few tax forms required to fill out on your first day.
 In the US